awbored/Prime-CardGame/README.md

 Kings, Jacks, and 7's are the most difficult to land, hence this game is called Prime as they are prime numbers.

 # Rules
 Start with a shuffled deck.
-With the deck face down, pull cards from the top and sort them in piles according to suit.
+With the deck face down, pull cards from the top and sort them in piles according to suit, face up.
 Heart cards go on top of heart, spade on top of spade, and so on.
-The player will play cards according to numbers.
+These piles will be the placed cards.

 Face cards numeric values:
 - Jacks = 11